 Click here for more details on application requirements.
 Deadline is March 31.

-Since launch, OMC has grown to 18 Oklahoma journalism partners, including newspapers, broadcasters, and digital news outlets:
+Since launch, OMC has grown to more than 20 Oklahoma journalism partners, including newspapers, broadcasters and digital news outlets:

 • Professional news media organizations: Defined as persons possessing and exercising journalism skills, which are not affiliated with elected officials, lobbyists, special interest groups, partisan political parties or groups, or public relations organizations, and which adhere to the Society of Professional Journalists (SPJ) Code of Ethics.